matejlauko/duotone/README.md

 #### Open

 Open the duotone app in your browser.
-By default:
+By default it's at

 ```
 http://localhost:7890
 ```

-You'll see an example setup of duotone.
+You'll see the example setup of duotone!

-_Now let's add your own…_
+_Now let's add your own 👇👇👇_

----

-## Architecture

-#### CLI & Server

-The bulding and dev server are powered by [Vite](https://vitejs.dev/) and [esbuild](https://esbuild.github.io/).
-These are much faster than Webpack and babel, giving superior DX.

-Building Typescript and importing static files is handled automatically.
-Supports only ES-modules.

-The code is heavily based on [Ladle](https://ladle.dev/) which is a great alternative to Storybook.

-#### App

-Powered by React and [jotai](https://jotai.org/) for state management.

 ---